PhilipDaniels/dotfiles/spacemacs/readme.txt

 [ ] pd-hydras - exists in here, but fonts and themes hydras are commented out.
     The font hydra in particular is nice, and Spacemacs does not support it out of the box (though it does support font size adjustments).
-    The windows hydra perhaps could be merged with `SPC w .`.
 [ ] pd-cpp - not up to Spacemacs spec
 [ ] Keybindings need work - need hyper key on Linux.
 [ ] pd-font - not ported.
 Specify more fonts.